Benjamin-Marks/nim/README.md

 # nim
-Server based implementation of nim in C
+Creates a server to connect users to play games of nim via the console